 It’s usually quite difficult for imports to find real factories of this kind of products as involving patent or copyright issues.
 These small factories often work with domestic trading companies so that can export this kind of products to other countries.
 So most importers are buying from trading companies, rather than from real factories.

 This circumstance often occurs in lots of electronic products manufactured in Shenzhen.
 For instance, an automobile recorder we sourced for one European customer.
 I chose the best price among more than 20 suppliers, but he told me that the products were produced by his friend and entrust him to sell.
-He also claimed that he won’t take any customers to visit the producing workshop as it need to be kept as secrecy.
+He also claimed that he won’t take any customers to visit the producing workshop as it needs to be kept as secrecy.